Marijuana Business Licenses

 The Business License Division within the Department of Financial Management is the licensing authority for all medical marijuana businesses in the City of Long Beach.

 The City of Long Beach is currently designing regulations regarding the licensing of medical marijuana businesses.
-The City is not issuing licenses for recreational marijuana businesses at this time.
+The City is not issuing licenses for recreational marijuana businesses at this time; however, the City is issuing licenses for medical marijuana businesses.
 It is illegal to operate any marijuana business in the City of Long Beach without having the proper state and/or local licenses.

 DISPENSARY PUBLIC LOTTERY RESULTS